LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 ## Pagination
 Two patterns are supported in the {Name of API} API:

-- [Offset Pagination](#offset-pagination): You specify in the request a limit (number of items per page) and an offset or page number.
+- [Offset Pagination](#offset-pagination): In the request, specify a limit (number of items per page) and an offset or page number.
 For example, you can use the query parameters **limit=50&page=2** to limit the response to 50 items a page, starting with page 2.

-- [Cursor Pagination](#cursor-pagination): You specify in the request a cursor or token representing a position in the dataset.
+- [Cursor Pagination](#cursor-pagination): In the request, specify a cursor or token representing a position in the dataset.
 You pass the cursor to get to the next page.
 For example, you can use the query parameters **limit=50&cursor=c_abc** to limit the response to 50 items a page, starting with the position c_abc in the dataset.

 ### Offset Pagination
 **Request:** `GET /v1/widgets?limit=50&page=2`